jvde-github/AIS-catcher/README.md

 ### Known issues

-- call of ```rtlsdr_close```  in MS VC++ can result in a crash.
+- call of ```rtlsdr_close```  on Windows can result in a crash.
 This is a problem with the rtlsdr library and not AIS-catcher.
 Solution: ensure you have the latest version of the library with this patch [rtlsdr](https://github.com/osmocom/rtl-sdr/pull/18).
-For the shared Windows binaries I have included [this version](https://github.com/jvde-github/rtl-sdr) of the library I [patched](https://lists.osmocom.org/hyperkitty/list/osmocom-sdr@lists.osmocom.org/thread/WPL5MZIX7CGVDF2NECPSTZYDLACAEXRI/) to fix this issue.
+For the shared Windows binaries I have included [this version](https://github.com/jvde-github/rtl-sdr) of the library in which I did a proper [patch](https://lists.osmocom.org/hyperkitty/list/osmocom-sdr@lists.osmocom.org/thread/WPL5MZIX7CGVDF2NECPSTZYDLACAEXRI/) to fix this issue (essentially ensuring all usb transfers have been closed before freeing memory.
 - pkg-config on Raspberry Pi returns ```-L``` as library path which results in a build error.
 Temporarily fixed by assuming lib is in standard location, long term fix: switch to cmake
 - ...